mmcc007/todo/README.md

 This requires access to a private repository.
 You can use a private GitHub repository or use a private repository from another repository provider, or provide your own.

-For information on how to set-up a match private repo see: https://docs.fastlane.tools/actions/match
+For information on how to set-up a private repo for match see: https://docs.fastlane.tools/actions/match

 This CICD does not need the `Matchfile` created during match setup.
 However, it can be created temporarily to run the match setup.